entretenimiento

 min

 The Karaoke Songs Per Hour Calculator tells you exactly how many songs fit into your session, how many each singer gets, and how long they'll wait between turns.
-The core formula: Total Songs = Session Duration ÷ (Avg Song Length + Transition Time).
-Then divide by the number of singers to get songs per person.
-A typical pop/rock karaoke song runs 3–4 minutes; with a 2-minute transition (finding the next singer, queuing the track), each "slot" consumes roughly 5–6 minutes.
-For a 2-hour party with 6 singers, that yields about 22 songs — only 3–4 per person, which surprises most hosts.
+The core formula: Total Songs = Floor(Session Duration ÷ (Avg Song Length + Transition Time)).
+A typical pop/rock karaoke song runs 3–4 minutes; with a 2-minute transition (finding the next singer, queuing the track), each slot consumes roughly 5–6 minutes.
+Rule of thumb: a private KTV room delivers 10–12 songs per hour; a bar open-mic night managed by a KJ delivers only 7–9 songs per hour.
+For a 2-hour party with 6 singers, that yields about 21 songs — only 3–4 per person, which surprises most hosts.
 Use this calculator before booking a karaoke room or setting up a home night so no one goes home without a turn.

 When to use this calculator